iSchomer/Dualfoil_Storage_Device/README.md

  device.evolve_one_time_step_constant_current(time_step, current)
  print(device.get_voltage())

- # can run with pycap.Charge
+ # can run with Charge from pycap
  # see help(pycap) for more details
  ptree = PropertyTree()
  # Set up a simulation that charges until it reaches 4.6V